shabazfarooq/personal-mac-setup/README.md

 # Hammerspoon #
 1. Download and install
 2. Open app and allow permissions
+3. Click the taskbar icon and select "Preferences", and click "Enable Accessibility"
-2. Click the taskbar icon and select "open config", add the following code:
+4. Click the taskbar icon and select "Open Config", add the following code:
 ```
 -- HANDLE SCROLLING
 local oldmousepos = {}